breathe/mimosa-vault/README.md

 }
 ```

-Thesecret shown above for 'my_twitter_account" is actually a unique cryptographic hash mapping
+The secret shown above for 'my_twitter_account" is actually a unique cryptographic hash mapping
 (secret, "my_twitter_account", {"upper:1, "lower:0}) -> "derived secret" -- "derived secret" conforms to a character
 alphabet which contains at least one upper and no lower case characters.